 Final Report explaining the December 23, 2013 Comment revisions concerning sealed arrest warrant information published with the Court's Order at 44 Pa.B.
 239 (January 11, 2014).

-Final Report explaining the amendments concerning the scheduling of the preliminary hearing published with the Court's Order at 46 Pa.B. (, 2016).
+Report explaining the proposed amendments concerning the scheduling of the preliminary hearing published for comment at 45 Pa.B. ( , 2015).